b-crawl/bcrawl/README.md

   - v1.4.1: Distortion weapons can't banish on hit.
   - v1.8.6: Starting skills are based on +0 aptitude (-1 for Spellcasting) instead of Human aptitudes.
   - v1.15.1: Guaranteed damage reduction now affects player damage from spells with non-elemental damage.
+  - v1.18.2: The combined effect of wizardry items, Vehumet, and brilliance potions is no longer capped.

 #### New Species
   - Fairy has great magic aptitudes, -1 MP costs on all spells, bonus defenses, and can't wear armour.